rpede/MobileProgramming24/_interactivity/photos.md

 )
 ```

-Show a grid with an image for each file.
+Shows a grid with an image for each file.
 When tapping on an image...

 ```dart